gvivster/obsidian-default-but-black/README.md

 # Default, but Black
 — *a theme (in the loosest sense of the term) for Obsidian* —

-As someone who spends way too much time looking at screens in dark conditions, I've gotten excited a few times about themes and plugins that let you make your UI background completely black everywhere.
+As someone who spends way too much time looking at screens in dark conditions, I've gotten excited a few times about themes and plugins that let you make your UI background completely, uncompromisingly black.
+Everywhere.
 Invariably, though, there's been something about every solution that's gotten on my nerves and I then have to figure out how to turn off.

-And I finally broke.
+Well, I finally broke.

 Enter Default But Black!